lotherk/tmpl/README.md

      If either script fails to execute no output or mkstemp(3) file will be generated unless -f is used.

-     For example:
+     Example:

 	   tmpl -f -r 'httpd -f %f' server.sh vhosts.sh

      will run httpd with the generated mkstemp(3) file as its configuration file even though one of the scripts might have failed.
 This could lead to an unsafe httpd config or otherwise unwanted behaviour.
 The use of -f is not encouraged unless you are really sure!

-     STDERR is never written to tmpl its buffer.
+STDERR of PROGRAM is never written to temp file or output, if -c is used.

 EXAMPLES
      A typical use case would be running (neo)mutt with multiple accounts